Adria oil pipeline: History

-In 1973, Yugoslavia's three biggest oil companies INA, Energoinvest and Naftagas agreed construction of the pipeline from Omišalj port near Rijeka to the main industrial centers around Zagreb and Belgrade with the northern branch of the pipeline to be connected with the Hungarian and Czechoslovak pipeline system, while the eastern branch to be connected with the Rumanian system.
-Each of the companies agreed to bear one third of the total costs.
-A joint committee (Jugoslavenski naftovod, later Jadranski naftovod) was established to managed construction and later the operation of the pipeline.
-The agreement between Yugoslavia, Hungary and Czechoslovakia was signed on 12 February 1974.
+In 1973, Yugoslavia's three biggest oil companies INA, Energoinvest, and Naftagas agreed to the construction of the pipeline from Omišalj port near Rijeka to the main industrial centers around Zagreb and Belgrade.
+The northern branch of the pipeline would be connected with the Hungarian and Czechoslovak pipeline system, while the eastern branch would be connected with the Romanian system.
+Each of the companies agreed to take on one third of the total costs.
+A joint committee (Jugoslavenski naftovod, later Jadranski naftovod) was established to manage construction and the operation of the pipeline.
+The agreement between Yugoslavia, Hungary, and Czechoslovakia was signed on February 12, 1974.
 The pipeline was to be constructed in two phases.
-In the initial phase, expected to be completed by the end of 1976, all pipelines and oil pools were to be constructed at Omišalj, and in the second phase by 1978 all other installations and storage tanks were to be completed to enable the unloading capacity of 34 million tonnes of crude oil annually.
+In the initial phase, expected to be completed by the end of 1976, all pipelines and oil pools were to be constructed at Omišalj.
+In the second phase all other installations and storage tanks were to be completed by 1978 to enable the unloading capacity of 34 million tonnes of crude oil annually.
 At this stage, the pipeline was expected to cost US$350 million, of which Yugoslavia was to provide $30 million, and Hungary and Czechoslovakia $25 million each.
-The rest of the cost were expected to be financed by the World Bank loan.
+The rest of the costs were expected to be financed by a World Bank loan.

 In 1975, the expected cost was increased up to $412 million.
-A new financing scheme was agreed according to which Kuwait was to provide $125 million, Libya $70 million, the World Bank $49 million, Hungary and Czechoslovakia $25 million each, and Yugoslavia $118 million.
-Construction was scheduled to begin in the spring of 1976, and the first phase, was to be finished in 1978.
+A new financing scheme was agreed upon, according to which the World Bank would provide $49 million,Kuwait $125 million, Libya $70 million, Hungary and Czechoslovakia $25 million each, and Yugoslavia $118 million.
+Construction was scheduled to begin in the spring of 1976, and the first phase was to be finished in 1978.

-The construction of the Adria pipeline started in 1984 and it became fully operational at the end of 1989 (alternative sources cite 1990).
-In 1991, as a result of the Croatian War of Independence and other Yugoslav wars, the operation of the Adria pipeline was stopped and the facilities were mothballed and maintained in operational condition by the transit countries.
-The northern branch of Adria pipeline was re-opened at the end of 1995 and used since then occasionally mainly in reverse mode.
+The construction of the Adria pipeline started in 1984, and it became fully operational at the end of 1989 (alternative sources cite 1990).
+In 1991, as a result of the Croatian War of Independence and other Yugoslav wars, the operation of the Adria pipeline was suspended and the facilities were mothballed and maintained in operational condition by its stakeholder countries.
+The northern branch of Adria pipeline was re-opened at the end of 1995, and it has been used sporadically with its flow in reverse.

-Following the 2022 Russian invasion of Ukraine Croatia announced in March that the pipeline would cease supplying Gazprom's Serbian subsidiary NIS with crude oil in May 2022 due to sanctions against Gazprom.
-This did not happen but in October 2022 it was announced that the ban would start on 5 December due to sanctions, the agreement to ship Russian oil expiring in December.
-In December 2022 a two year agreement was signed to supply NIS with crude oil through the pipeline, but not Russian oil.
+In February 2022, Russia has begun a large scale invasion of Ukraine; many countries have imposed sanctions against Russia.
+Croatia announced in March 2022 that the pipeline would cease supplying Gazprom's Serbian subsidiary NIS with crude oil in May 2022.
+However, in October 2022, it was announced that the ban would start on December 5, 2022, and the agreement to ship Russian oil would expire in December 2022.
+In December 2022, a two-year agreement was signed to supply Serbia, but not Russia, with crude oil through the pipeline.